urbit/old-doc/reference/hoon/library/3bD.md

   ::
 ```

-Retrieve numeric representation as text.
+Reparser modifier.
+Reparses a numeric representation as text.

     ~zod/try=> (no:jo [%n '0'])
     [~ u=~.0]